 Burma: homeland to our resettled friends

-Due to unrest in Burma for the last 50 years, an estimated 1 - 4 million people have been displaced from their homes.
-This conflict has forced over 200,000 Burmese people into refugee camps in neighboring countries.
+Due to unrest in Burma for the last 60+ years, an estimated 1 - 4 million people have been displaced from their homes.
+This internal conflict has forced over 200,000 people from different ethnic groups into refugee camps in neighboring countries.
 Once in the camps, people can apply to seek refuge in developed countries around the world.
-Almost 300 have found their home in Boise, ID and more are coming in just about every week!
+Over 300 have found their home in Boise, Idaho... and more are coming in just about every week!
+They come seeking a safe place to live and raise families, where they will not be persecuted or threatened.

-There are people from several different states in Burma that have been impacted by this turmoil.
-People who have resettled in Boise are from three different states: Chin, Karen and Karenni and they each have their own language.
+There are people from several different states within Burma that have been impacted by this turmoil.
+People who have resettled in Boise are mainly from three different states: Chin, Karen and Karenni.
+Each people group has a unique dialect, cultural heritage and traditions.

-Within the country of Burma, Burmese is one language of many.
+Within the country of Burma, Burmese is only one language of many.
 Many

-people in Burma will speak Burmese, but some will only speak the native
+people in Burma do speak Burmese, but some only speak the native

 Boise Refugee Resources

-There are three refugee agencies in Boise, ID who do a great job and serve our refugee friends by assisting them with housing, English training and jobs for the first 8 months that they are in the United States.
-But after that time they are pretty much on their own.
+There are three refugee agencies with offices in Boise, Idaho.
+These agencies serve our refugee friends by assisting them with housing, English language and cultural training and job placement for the first 6-8 months that they are in the United States.

 ** Agency for New Americans (Mountain States Group is parent organization)